 - miso soup–3 versions

 2. Rice & egg.
 This is a hearty-soothing breakfast.
 I don’t think I’d eat it more than once a week, but if I am being honest, the BEST time to prepare this meal is when you are experiencing the head-throbbing, sorta-nauseous-but-you-still-wanna-eat misery of a hangover.
 It works best if you have some leftover rice to start with; this way you don’t have to spend any extra time cooking up a batch.
 Heat a portion of leftover white rice (you could probably use brown, but I prefer white) in the microwave, and while that is going, fry an egg on the stove.
 Keep it yolky.
 Once your rice is hot, stir in soy sauce and a butter product of your preference to taste–you may want slightly more butter than soy sauce, but not a lot of either–top with your fried egg, and sprinkle liberally with furikake (rice seasoning.)
 Devour with a comically oversized wooden spoon.
+EDIT: now I also add a drizzle of sesame oil and a dollop of chili crisp to this!

 3. Toast with peanut butter and preserves.
-This is more of an every day type breakfast for me.
+This is more of an everyday type of breakfast for me.
 It’s quick, it’s filling, it’s only slightly sweet if I pick a jam with a little bit of tartness.
 The best bread for this is Ezekial* because it’s dense and study and crunchy and it doesn’t flop under a generous smear of peanut butter.
 Of course, I am not sure I’d eat the Ezekial bread any way other than toasted.
 I’d venture that it’s a mite unpalatable, cold.
 I typically just keep it in the freezer until I need a slice or two, then I just pop it straight into the toaster.
 Once browned to your liking, spread with your favorite peanut butter and jam.
 I happen to like Peanut Butter & Co.’s The Bee’s Knees and bilberry jam.
 Enjoy on a tiny Bride of Frankenstein tray.

 *I just ignore the scripture on those Ezekial bags; I save then up and use them to scoop up dog poop during when we have visiting puppers.